 There was even a mouse for the SNES, designed especially for Mario Paint, an impressive drawing, music, and animation suite that people are still making tunes with.
 I spent hours doodling with that chunky mouse, playing the fly-swatting mini-game, and listening to the amazingly chill music, which made good use of Sony's sound chip.

 The Nintendo 64 is a strong contender for Nintendo's best console, but the blocky polygons have aged terribly.
-SNES games still look great thanks to its intricate, detailed, and colourful pixel art.
+SNES games still look great thanks to its intricate, detailed, and colorful pixel art.
 Pixelated visuals are making a comeback in the indie scene, but I've yet to see anything as pretty as Secret of Mana.

 Writing this, I feel like I'm in the playground again, furiously defending the SNES.
 But I don't really have to, because history has vindicated me.
 It wasn't just a pivotal, formative gaming experience for me: it was a true pioneer, setting the rules for consoles to come and showing Sega that power isn't everything.